Welcome to the PEAT glossary. You can find definitions for key accessibility terms used on this site in the list below.

 - Section 508

-Section 508 of the Rehabilitation Act requires federal agencies to "develop, procure, maintain, and use" information and communication technology that is accessible to people with disabilities.
+- Section 508 of the Rehabilitation Act requires federal agencies to “develop, procure, maintain, and use” information and communication technology that is accessible to people with disabilities.
 Other public sector entities have adopted Section 508 in some manner.
-More information is available at the federal Section 508 portal.
+The recently refreshed Section 508 standards align to WCAG 2.0 standards, and take effect January 18, 2018.
+For more information about this update and transition, please visit Section508.gov.

 - Universal design

-The Voluntary Product Accessibility Template (VPAT) is the tool used to report a product's compliance with Section 508.
-It is a table that shows all of Section 508's provisions, and whether and how well the product addresses them.
-VPATs may be requested by a purchaser, and provided by an ICT vendor.
-Not all provisions apply to all products, so most VPATs are a subset of the full form.
-The VPAT was developed by the Information Technology Industry Council in coordination with the General Services Administration.
+- The Voluntary Product Accessibility Template (VPAT) is the tool vendors use to create Accessibility Conformance Reports (ACR).
+An ACR provides a report of an ICT item’s compliance with Section 508.
+It is a table that shows all of Section 508’s provisions, and whether and how well the product addresses them.